Bonanno crime family: Mancuso and acting boss Cammarano Jr.

 In 2013, Michael Mancuso was named the new official boss of the Bonanno family, while serving time in prison.
-Mancuso's underboss Thomas DiFiore took over as acting boss in his absence, but was replaced by Joseph Cammarano Jr. in 2014 following DiFiore's arrest, guilty plea and 21-month prison sentence.
+Mancuso's underboss Thomas DiFiore took over as acting boss in his absence, and was replaced by Joseph Cammarano Jr. in 2014 following DiFiore's arrest, guilty plea and 21-month prison sentence.
 In December 2016, the FBI observed over a dozen ranking members of the family host a dinner together in recognition of Cammarano Jr.'s new position.

-Bonanno associate, Charles "Charlie Pepsi" Centaro, was sentenced to 33 months in prison on September 15, 2015, after being convicted of money laundering; it was alleged that he had laundered over $500,000.
+Bonanno associate, Charles "Charlie Pepsi" Centaro, was sentenced to 33 months in prison on September 15, 2015, after being convicted of money laundering.
+It was alleged that he had laundered over $500,000.
 Centaro, along with Bonanno/Gambino associate Franco Lupoi were involved in a large cocaine, heroin and weapons trafficking operation that stretched from New York to Italy.
 The Gambino crime family from New York and the 'Ndrangheta Mafia from Calabria were also involved.

 On August 4, 2016, United States Attorney of New York charged 46 Mafia leaders with racketeering conspiracy, arson, illegal trafficking in firearms and conspiracy to commit assault throughout the East Coast of the United States from Springfield, Massachusetts to Southern Florida.
 The 46 defendants were leaders, members, and associates of the Genovese, Gambino, Luchese, Bonanno, and Philadelphia crime families.
 Members of the Bonanno family charged were soldiers Pasquale Maiorino and John Spirito.

 In November 2017, the FBI arrested several individuals in New York City, including members and associates of the Bonanno and Gambino crime families, on charges of narcotics trafficking, loansharking and firearms offenses.
 They included Damiano Zummo, a reputed acting captain in the Bonanno crime family.
 In November 2015, Zummo was involved in the induction ceremony of an undercover police agent, which was secretly recorded, in Canada.
 Zummo played a major role in the ceremony and named others at a higher level in the organization on the recording.
 A Brooklyn court official later said, "The recording of a secret induction ceremony is an extraordinary achievement for law enforcement and deals a significant blow to La Cosa Nostra."
 The recording also led to the arrest of 13 mobsters.